 What is the next best thing?

-Just ask the consumers…the people who have looked for a criminal law attorney in or around Abingdon in recent months.
+Just ask the consumers…the people who have looked for a criminal law attorney in or around Ashburn in recent months.
 Most criminal law attorneys would probably agree that many ask for specific case results, examples, and experiences with similar charges.

 The first thing I tell them is this: